-Maximum Master Plan Allowable
+Maximum

-Number of DUs GPR3 x Site Area
+Number of DUs Master Plan Allowable GPR 3 × Site Area

-per 100 sqm
+per ≤ 100 sqm

+development

 The GFA of any proposed strata landed units will be excluded from the calculation in the above formulae.

 The formulae for calculating the maximum allowance number of DUs are intended to derive an upper bound figure.
 The actual number of DUs that can be supported in any development will be assessed based on the site context, existing site conditions, and the impact on the local infrastructure.
 URA will also assess the overall layout, design and unit size of the development proposals, and may add other requirements where necessary to protect the quality of the living environment.